-Azure China CDN supports global acceleration for customers.
+Azure operated by 21Vianet CDN supports global acceleration for customers.
 This includes acceleration for Mainland China and regions outside Mainland China.
 See Node Distribution for information about global node distribution and Price Information for information on prices.

 You can enable Mainland China acceleration, overseas acceleration or global acceleration for domain names.
 This document describes how to enable overseas acceleration and global acceleration.